amorjk1/Project-1/project-development.md

 had to do the about page for this project and followed this <a href="https://www.youtube.com/watch?v=0h2TLGJya4A">YouTube</a> tutorial and it actually helped me understand more about React-native.

+few things to consider:

+#### to run it on the simulator.
+_npx run react-native run-android_

+#### to run it on my phone.
+_npx run react-native start_

+## 16/03/2020

+We have added a GitHub widget to our Microsoft Teams Group Project for us to easily check on the current issues we have in the actual project.

+I had to create another image for the "About us" page since it does not have a proper image for it at the bottom navigator view.

+Managed to do the "About us" page, Aisea emailed Josh Perry about it and quite happy of what we've done so far.

+## 22/03/2020

+I had to go back to Wellington for a week, during this time I was just reading online on how to improve react-native skills and other tutorials on how to use it.

 # Code Evidence

 ![evidence1](https://github.com/amorjk1/Project-1/blob/master/assets/images/codeEvidence1.PNG?raw=true)